[API] Finalize and document the collections/provenance and collections/used_by API calls

 (This is by no means the only place we fail to make that distinction, but we should probably consider it when naming and specifying APIs in this area.)

-#3 Updated by Joshua Randall almost 3 years ago
+#3 Updated by Joshua Randall about 3 years ago

 Another thing to consider changing regarding both `collections/used_by` and `collections/provenance` calls is that they return "complete" collection records, including `manifest_text` (which can be very long), `file_names` (which AFAIK can't be selected by the list call and may be incomplete?), and "id" (which I think is an internal id not intended for use outside the database).
 It would probably be advantageous to implement the same sort of restricted selection functionality that `collections/list` has, but the difficulty/complication with that is that these calls can return multiple types of records.